GraphiteEditor/Graphite/website/content/volunteer/guide/student-projects/_index.md

 While general graph layout algorithms are complex and struggle to produce good results in other node editors, Graphite's graph topology is more constrained and predictable, which makes it possible to design a layout system that can produce good results.
 Nodes tend to be organized into rows, and layers into columns.
 This turns the problem into more of a constraint-based, axis-aligned packing problem.

-### 2024: Rendering Performance infrastructure improvements
+### 2024: Rendering performance infrastructure improvements

 *Graphite performance is bottlenecked by limitations in the new node graph rendering architecture that needs improvements.*